AlexanderLyon/Haystack-UI/README.md

 `showSuggestions` *boolean* -- Whether or not to show suggestion drop-down

+`inlineSuggestions` *boolean* -- Displays an autocompleted suggestion on the same line as input

 `suggestionLimit` *number* -- Maximum number of suggestions shown in drop-down

 `submitLocation` *string* -- URL of the file that will process GET method.
-Your search string will be received as "q"
+Your search string will be received as "query"

 `source` *array* -- Pool of data to pull suggestions from